Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Model setup

 The problems of sections \ref{subsec:uniform} and \ref{subsec:bee} can be combined to model how an arthropod of electric charge $\lambda_1$ interacts with a uniform electric field of far-field strength $E_\infty$.
 The potential $V$ is again scaled as $V^\ast = LE_\infty V$, giving the far-field condition

 where the dimensionless parameter $A_1=Q_1/(LE_\infty)$ and the constant $B_1=A_1\log|L|$ have been introduced.
-Including multiple arthropods (a swarm) can be achieved by including additional $A_j\log|z-z_j|+B_j$ terms to the right hand side of \eqref{Meq:cfar}, where arthropod $j$ centered at the point $z_j^\ast=Lz_j$ has charge $\lambda_j$.
+Including multiple arthropods (a swarm) can be achieved by including additional $A_j\log|z-z_j|+B_j$ terms on the right-hand side of \eqref{Meq:cfar}, where arthropod $j$ centered at the point $z_j^\ast=Lz_j$ has charge $\lambda_j$.
 If there is no background electric field, we exclude the $-x$ term in \eqref{Meq:cfar} and create the new dimensionless parameters $A_j = Q_j/Q_1$.
 The exact solution of \eqref{Meq:ilap}-\eqref{Meq:nBC}, \eqref{Meq:cfar} for a circular flower is just a linear combination of the solutions in Appendices \ref{appendix1} and \ref{appendix2}.